Biloxi

 Rain jacket

-Gulf Coast weather can shift quickly even in the good-weather window; keep it accessible in the bag, not the car.
+Gulf Coast weather can shift quickly even in the good-weather window; Keep it accessible in the bag, not the car.

 Moisture-wicking base layers

-Temperature swings between morning and afternoon can be 20 degrees even in November; layers keep the round comfortable.
+Temperature swings between morning and afternoon can be 20 degrees even in November; Layers keep the round comfortable.

 Sunscreen

-Year-round Gulf Coast sun is stronger than most people expect in fall and winter; apply before the first tee and reapply at the turn.
+Year-round Gulf Coast sun is stronger than most people expect in fall and winter; Apply before the first tee and reapply at the turn.

 Extra golf balls

-Fallen Oak's conditioning is excellent, but the layout is demanding; overconfidence in ball-striking costs rounds here.
+Fallen Oak's conditioning is excellent, but the layout is demanding; Overconfidence in ball-striking costs rounds here.

 One or two casual non-golf outfits